parkyjmit/LACL/readme.md

 ![](images/Advantage_of_our_approach_revision.png)

->In this work, we propose a novel method called Local Atomic environment Contrastive Learning (LACL) which is a deep contrastive learning-based domain adaptation method.
-LACL effectively treats the trade-off between cost-effective conformation generation and prediction accuracy by minimizing the distance between molecular geometry embeddings instead of generating conformations directly.
-We demonstrate that our approach achieves quantum chemical accuracy without density functional theory (DFT) geometric relaxation, while also speeding up the inference time 100-fold faster than DFT optimization-based models.
+## Abstract
+>Data-driven deep learning algorithms provide accurate prediction of high-level quantum-chemical molecular properties.
+However, their inputs must be constrained to the same quantum-chemical level of geometric relaxation as same with the training dataset, limiting their flexibility.
+Adopting alternative cost-effective conformation generative methods introduces domain shift problems, deteriorating prediction accuracy.
+Here we propose a novel deep contrastive learning-based domain adaptation method called Local Atomic environment Contrastive Learning (LACL).
+LACL learns to alleviate the disparities in distribution between the two geometric conformations by comparing different conformation generation methods.
+We found that LACL forms a domain-agnostic latent space that encapsulates the semantics of an atom's local atomic environment.
+LACL achieves quantum chemical accuracy while circumventing the geometric relaxation bottleneck and could enable future application scenarios like inverse molecular engineering and large-scale screening.
+Our approach is also generalizable from small organic molecules to long chains of biological and pharmacological molecules.

 # Installation
 ```